Danmcaires/Blog-post/Blog-post.md

 - HelmChart
 - Bucket

-For this demonstration we will focus on the creation of a GitRepository.
+For this demonstration I will create a GitRepository.
 Make sure to choose the best type of source controller for your specific use case.

-First we are going to create the resource GitRepository that will contain the helm chart repository.
+First I am going to create the resource GitRepository that will contain the helm chart repository.

 ```shell